diku-dk/futhark-website/blog/2021-05-11-anatomy-of-a-type-checker-bug.md

-Compiler errors that just vomit out some internal name or data structure are not exactly *rare* in research compilers, but it is a rare programmer who likes to be faced with them (except from the compiler developeres themselves, who will be pleased to be shown exactly what is wrong!).
+Compiler errors that just vomit out some internal name or data structure are not exactly *rare* in research compilers, but it is a rare programmer who likes to be faced with them (except the compiler developers themselves, who will be pleased to be shown exactly what is wrong!).

 To improve matters, I added [a table](https://github.com/diku-dk/futhark/blob/20d144e2f1b3ce8a587b98bf0110108ee2c12f07/src/Language/Futhark/TypeChecker/Terms.hs#L349)